ringods/ringo_de_smet_name/content/post/preparing-for-aws.md

 [downloaded the NX Client for Mac OSX](http://www.nomachine.com/download.php) (you can download NX Client for other operating systems from the same location).
 In no time, I was able to manage the instance through a GUI.

-I selected "ami-0757b26e" from the list in Elasticfox and pressed the "Launch Instance(s)" button.
+I selected `ami-0757b26e` from the list in Elasticfox and pressed the `Launch Instance(s)` button.
 In the dialog window that appeared, I entered my key pair and pressed the "Launch" button.
 When the instance was running, I opened a terminal and entered: